 A well-built wood garden gate will have a furniture-quality joint: mortise and tenon, lap joint, etc. Think about your home’s front door: it’s built with nice tight joints and will last years and years, even being opened and closed many times a day.
 A quality wooden gate should do the same, though it likely won’t last as long as a front door because a gate is subject to sun, rain, snow and wide temperature fluctuations.
 You won’t see any metal fasteners on a furniture-grade gate (screws or nails) because the joints do that work.

-Now to the second category of wooden gates: the ‘carpenter gate’.
+Now to the second category of wooden gates: the carpenter gate.
 This is your typical picket or panel gate with a diagonal bracing piece across it.
 It’s usually constructed with 2×4’s as the frame.
 They are nailed or screwed together.
 A simple butt joint (two flat surfaces butted up against each other and screwed/nailed together) is generally not going to hold a gate together for the long haul.
 In the world of simply-built gates, the vast majority will have joints that won’t last.
 It all depends on your gate builder.
 An experienced gate builder can build a sturdy carpenter gate.
-But there’s little likelihood that a carpenter gate is going to last the way a high-quality gate will.
+But there’s little likelihood that this type of gate is going to last the way a high-quality gate will.

 Over time and with the gate opening and closing, the nailed or screwed joints will begin to loosen.
 This will cause the gate to “sag” or more accurately, lean to one side, away from the failing joint.